Switch Stacking Explained with Benefits

-The Switch Stacking is a feature that allows us to configure multiple Cisco switches in a way that they appear as a single switch and act cooperatively.
-For example, if you have five individual Cisco switches, the Switch Stacking allows you to use all of them as a single large switch.
+Switch Stacking allows you to configure multiple Cisco switches so they appear as a single switch and act cooperatively.
+For example, if you have five individual Cisco switches, Switch Stacking lets you use them as a single large switch.

-Traditionally, to add more ports to the current switch, we have two options.
-Either replace the existing switch with a new switch that has more ports or connects another switch to the existing switch using a cross-cable.
+Traditionally, to add more ports to the current switch, you have two options.
+Either replace the existing switch with one with more ports, or connect another switch to it using a cross-cable.
+Let’s take an example.

-A network is built by using a 100 ports' switch.
-All ports of this switch have been occupied.
-You are asked to add 5 more computers in this network.
+A network is built by using a 100-port switch.
+All ports on this switch are occupied.
+You are asked to add 5 more computers to this network.
 What will you do?

-Will you buy a new 150 ports’ switch to replace the existing switch or will you buy a new 8 ports’ switch and connect it to the existing switch?
+Will you buy a new 150-port switch to replace the existing one, or a new 8-port switch and connect it to the existing one?

 If you choose the first option: -

-- You have to purchase a new switch of 150 ports.
+- You have to purchase a new switch with 150 ports.

-- After this purchase, the current switch will be useless as it has only 100 ports and the network requires at least 105 ports.
+- After this purchase, the current switch will be useless, as it has only 100 ports, while the network requires at least 105.

 If you select the second option: -

-- You only need to purchase a new switch of 8 ports.
+- You only need to purchase a new 8-port switch.

 - After this purchase, the current switch will continue to work in the network.

-Without any doubt, the first option is the easiest solution, but it not only cost a lot of money but also waste the existing device.
+Without any doubt, the first option is the easiest solution, but it not only costs a lot of money but also wastes the existing device.
 Due to these reasons, administrators generally do not prefer this option.

-Administrators usually prefer the second option as it not only reduces the cost but also utilizes the existing devices.
-But, the second option is not as easy as the first option.
+Administrators usually prefer the second option, as it not only reduces costs but also uses existing devices.
+But the second option is not as easy as the first option.

-When you connect two or more Cisco switches on the uplink ports through the Ethernet cables, the following will happen after the connection.
+When you connect two or more Cisco switches on the uplink ports using Ethernet cables, the following things happen after the connection.

 - Each switch will still work as an individual switch.

-- Each switch will use its own MAC address table to make the frame forwarding decision.
+- Each switch will use its own MAC address table to make frame-forwarding decisions.

 - There will be no direct communication between switches.